THE RISE OF SLOW TRAVELING

 Figure out your number

 How much do you really need to live in this location?
 Knowing this will set you at ease on your travels and allow you to enjoy the experience.
-Keep in mind you will most likely learn some tricks when you get there from locals that regular tourists might not, since you will have the time.
+Keep in mind you will most likely learn some tricks when you get there from locals that regular tourists might not since you will have the time.
+Maintaining realistic expectations with your budget is one of the keys to traveling successfully.
+This is one helpful tool for balancing your budget.

 But it does take time to get used to a new place.
 Plan for that so you don’t stress yourself out and ruin your experience.